 The 40's gave him an opportunity to broaden his range and work against type in more serious roles.
 In 1944, he played the role of "Walter Neff", an insurance salesman who plots with a greedy wife Barbara Stanwyck to murder her husband in Double Indemnity -- indisputably the greatest role of his entire career.
 The picture was directed by Billy Wilder, who MacMurray often credited as giving him his best roles against type.
 Another example of that would be his role as a womanizing cad in Billy Wilder's "The Apartment" (1960).

+Fred was teamed with Claudette Colbert in seven films, beginning with "The Gilded Lily" (1935).
+This was only his second picture and the one that truly made him a star.
+Audiences loved this picture and they loved the on-screen chemistry of MacMurray and Colbert.
+For years these films were hard to find, but now, just in time for the holidays, as the announcers say, three of these classics are being made available in new DVD transfers.
 Turner Classic Movies have put together the three movie set, "Claudette Colbert & Fred MacMurray: the Romantic Comedy Collection" at a special price of about $35 bucks.
 The films include "The Gilded Lily," "The Bride Comes Home," and "Family Honeymoon."
 That leaves four other pictures that hopefully TCM will reissue in another set in the not to distant future.
 Probably the most famous Colbert/MacMurray pairing would be "The Egg and I," the film which launched the long running Ma and Pa Kettle series.

 MacMurray's career got a second wind in 1959 when he was cast as the dog-hating father figure in the first Walt Disney live-action comedy, The Shaggy Dog (1959).
 The film was an enormous hit and MacMurray went on to star in several more Disney pictures including The AbsentMinded Professor (1961) and in its sequel, Son of Flubber (1963).
 These hit Disney comedies led to his TV series "My Three Sons" (1960) debuting in 1960 and remained on the air for 12 seasons (380 episodes).
 Fred MacMurray continued to work throughout the 60's and 70's both on his long running television show and in movies, mostly for Disney.